 If neutral tones and natural materials appeal, consider how texture might be used to divide your space and create interest.

-Here, rattan is used to finish one floor-to-ceiling airing cabinet, and the result is a space packed with plenty of character.
+Here, rattan is used to finish one of the floor-to-ceiling laundry room closet ideas, and the result is a space packed with plenty of character.

 9. Choose the best storage to ensure your space stays neat and tidy

-If your goal is to achieve a laundry room that is neat and organized, you’ll need to prioritize quality storage.
+The goal of laundry room makeovers is to create spaces that are neat and organized, so you’ll need to prioritize quality storage.

 'You might like to recess shelving into the walls and stow wicker storage baskets inside, as a neat and aesthetically pleasing vessel in which to store bits and bobs.’